About the Program

 The Prosthetics-Orthotics Residency Program begins each year in January and lasts for 12 months.

 As an employee of UT Southwestern, you’ll see patients under the supervision of your direct faculty supervisor and will meet regularly with professional staff.
 Your direct supervisor—as role model, teacher and advisor—will guide your training and involvement in patient care.
-Your role will progress from observation, to assistance, and ultimately to primary patient care responsibility, based on the learning and performance you demonstrate.
+Your role will progress from observation, to assistance, and ultimately to primary patient care responsibility, based on your learning and performance.

 At the end of 12 months, successful residents receive a certificate of completion from the UT Southwestern School of Health Professions.